 I found a review of the book I co-authored here.

 Per Russell Barkley (RB), ADHD guru (i.e., scholar and scientist):

-Though I want to clarify the inattention depends on what you are doing; another guru of ADHD, Thomas Brown, says the “central mystery” of ADHD is that those with it can pay attention to some things and seem incapable of paying attention to other things.)
+Though I want to clarify that the inattention depends on what you are doing; another guru of ADHD, Thomas Brown, says the “central mystery” of ADHD is that those with it can pay attention to some things and seem incapable of paying attention to other things.

 RB defines self-regulation as “self-directed action intended to alter subsequent behavior so as to change the probability of a future event or consequence” (to improve your longer-term welfare).

-Here’s a translation.
-Let’s say you have a problem with money and keep getting into debt by living off credit.
+For example, say you have a problem with money and keep getting into debt by living off credit.
 You want to pay off your debt (self-directed action) to be able to cancel your credit card and limit spending (subsequent behavior) to reduce the chance you’ll get into debt again (change the probability of a future event).

 Where does ADHD fit?
 With ADHD one has the intention to alter behavior (e.g, limit spending) to change the future (e.g., live debt-free) but struggles with the self-directed action (e.g., paying off debt) required for this.

 Barkley says it’s a disorder where knowledge fails to guide performance.
 You know what to do but struggle to do it.

 RB highlights that ADHD brains show prefrontal cortical network differences (these networks are responsible for Executive Functioning and self-regulation is the core of Executive Functioning).
 Here is where the differences exist and what comes into play:

 - Frontal-striatal circuit, the “what” network (what we think influences what we do) Here lives…